-Version 3.2 is available for download.
-Description of the update as well as advanced information about the structure of the system is found in the file /_docs_/en/_start.htm.
+Version 3.3 is available for download.
+Description of the update as well as advanced information about the structure of the system can be found in the file /_docs_/en/_start.htm.

 Edit HTML pages online

-The Webutler is a simple online page editor for static HTML files.
-Webmasters can provide a simple login option for image and text editing to their customers.
-The Webutler is a tool for websites or projects to be implemented with a small effort.
-The project has grown over the years and now you can do a lot of things with it.
+The WEButler is a simple online page editor for static HTML files.
+Webmasters can provide a login option for image and text editing to their customers.
+The WEButler is a tool for websites or projects to be implemented with a small effort.
+The project has grown up over the years and now you can do a lot of things with it.

 Important!
-In the file "/settings/globalvars.php" you can turn off all extensions are not required for basic functionality of the Webutler.
+In the file "/settings/globalvars.php" you can turn on / off most functions of the WEButler.

 Installation and Administration

-On your web server Apache and PHP in version 5.4 or later must be installed, a database is not required.
+On your server Apache 2 and PHP in version 5.6 or later must be installed, a database is not required.
 For the use of the user module or the ModMaker the PHP extension SQLite3 must be present.

 Point your browser to the installation: